 Allowing the freedom of deciding the question is a good way to motivate students in doing their assignments.
 This practice is not unusual for assignment and fairly common for project.
 However, how could the students be sure of the quality of their questions?
-One way is to use the Questionasking Guide to fine-tune the question.
+One way is to use the Question-asking Guide to fine-tune the question.

-Here is a sample instruction for students:
+Here is a set of sample instructions for students:

-Instructions
+Assignment Instructions